 ABSTRACT

 Due to the globalization of higher education, world-university rankings have grown in influence in recent years.
-Classification used include ranking world of universities, world university rankings, global university rankings using bibliometrics and global university ranking using web metrics.
+Classification used includes ranking world of universities, world university rankings, global university rankings using bibliometrics and global university ranking using web metrics.
 The dimensions used by these rankings show that performance of academics contributes 60 to 90 percent of the overall performance of the universities.
 Since performance of academics is the key contributor of academic excellence, universities need to empower its human capital to be competitive and subsequently achieve world-class status.
 Unfortunately, effort to conduct research on measuring the performance of higher education institutions has a major setback compared to other industries due to its complex nature and difficulty in measuring its outputs.
-Furthermore, review of literature indicate that research conducted in education environment mainly focus on organizational performance rather than work performance.
+Furthermore, review of literature indicates that research conducted in education environment mainly focuses on organizational performance rather than work performance.
 This study fills the gap by providing a research framework focusing on Theory of Work Performance.
 The theory emphasizes on the interaction between three dimensions; opportunity, capacity and willingness to achieve high work performance.
 Capacity refers to physiological and cognitive abilities that enable an individual to perform task effectively.
 Willingness is the characteristics that influence the degree to which an individual is inclined to perform a task.
 Opportunity is the presence and arrangement of facts in the person’s objective environment.
 This study proposes that interaction between performance measurement system (PMS), competency and job satisfaction results in high work performance.

 Keyword: